Using the Downloaded Reports

 The list of worksheets (highlighted in green) contain the following pivot tables:

-• Resources Scheduled: bookings for individual resources per day, in hours
+• Resources Confirmed: daily bookings for individuals, in hours.

-• Resources Overtime: booked overtime for individual resources per day, in hours
+• Resources Overtime: daily booked overtime for individuals, in hours.

-• Resources Waiting List: waiting list for individual resources per day, in hours
+• Resources Waiting List: daily waiting list for individual resources, in hours.

-• Resources Unscheduled: unscheduled time for individual resources per day, in hours
+• Resources Unscheduled: daily unscheduled time for individuals, in hours.

-• Resources Availability: availability for individual resources per day, in hours
+• Resources Availability: daily availability for individuals, in hours.

-• Projects Scheduled: bookings assigned to a project per day
+• Projects Tentative: daily tentative bookings assigned to a project.

-• Projects Waiting List: waiting list for individual projects per day
+• Projects Waiting List: daily waiting list for individual projects.

-• Clients Scheduled: bookings assigned to a client per day
+• Clients Confirmed: daily bookings assigned to a client.

-• Clients Waiting List: waiting list for individual clients per day
+• Clients Waiting List: daily waiting list for individual clients.

 Those sheets are derived from raw data contained in the last three worksheets in the workbook:

-• Data - Bookings: bookings aggregated by each Resource, Project, Client and day
+• Data - Bookings: bookings aggregated by each Person or Resource, Project, Client and day

 • Data - Availability: availability, overtime and unscheduled time for each resource by day